 Music For Mood & Memory - The Benefits Of Music For People Living With Alzheimer's Disease and Dementia

-Listening to and playing music is an activity that enriches us throughout our lives, from birth to death and it is a medium which has been proven time and time again to promote happiness in your life and in the lives of those around you.
+Listening to and playing music is an activity that enriches us throughout our lives, from birth to death and it is a medium that has been proven time and time again to promote happiness in your life and in the lives of those around you.

-Music is not just for the purposes of art, entertainment and pleasure but is also medicine for the body and soul.
+Music is not just for the purposes of art, entertainment, and pleasure but is also medicine for the body and soul.
 It is intrinsic to all cultures and playing music is one of the few activities that involve using the whole brain.
-Playing music has surprising benefits not only for learning language, improving memory and focusing attention, but also for physical coordination and development.
+Playing music has surprising benefits not only for learning language, improving memory, and focusing attention but also for physical coordination and development.

 For these reasons music should play an active part in everyone’s life, even when it might appear that there is no benefit at all.

-The Benefits of Music for the Elderly
+The Benefits of Music for Seniors

 - Lowers blood pressure